 The virtual schema properties of each supported data source are available in their respective documentation.
 For more information, see Supported Data Sources.

 The name of the connection created with CREATE CONNECTION that contains the JDBC connection string, username, and password.

 Common Properties (Optional)

-A comma-separated list of table names (case-sensitive).
+A comma-separated list of table names.
+Table names are always case-sensitive.

 Advanced Properties (Optional)

 A comma-separated list of capabilities that you want to deactivate (although the adapter might support them).

 The property is used to ignore errors thrown by the adapter.

 For more information, see documentation of the dialects on GitHub.

 ||The IP address and port to use for virtual schema logging.
 For more information, see Virtual Schema Logging.|